laravel/docs/billing.md

          ->withCoupon('code')
          ->create($paymentMethod);

-Or, if you would like to apply a [Stripe promotion code](https://stripe.com/docs/billing/subscriptions/discounts/codes), you may use the `withPromotionCode` method:
+Or, if you would like to apply a [Stripe promotion code](https://stripe.com/docs/billing/subscriptions/discounts/codes), you may use the `withPromotionCode` method.
+The given promotion code ID should be the Stripe API ID assigned to the promotion code and not the customer facing promotion code:

     $user->newSubscription('default', 'price_monthly')
          ->withPromotionCode('promo_code')